 Dynamic Warm Up

-Below are two documents that were presented at this year's coaches clinic.
-The "2018 CWLL Coaches Clinic" has a copy of all slides used during the Level 1 clinic.
+Below are the powerpoints that were presented at each of the coaches clinics.
 The "Drill Package" has a description of all the drills we discussed (and a few more!) during the session.

 Considerations for Player Development